Bardiahyhd/Bardiahyhd/README.md

 <pre>
 Hi there!
 This is my resume if you need to know anything.

-- Known Algorithms/Data Structures :
+- Algorithms/Data Structures that i know :
 Segment Tree
 Fenwick Tree
 Trie Tree